MuhammadTalha-CL/Navigation-Component-Template/README.md

-This project demonstrates how to set up and use Android Jetpack's Navigation Component with Kotlin.
+This project demonstrates how to set up and use Android Navigation Component with Kotlin.
 It focuses on navigating between fragments within a single activity.
 ## Features

 - Kotlin-based navigation between fragments